Where are hunter education courses offered?

 What Is Taught In A Hunter Education Course?

-Major subjects cover are:
+Major subjects covered are:

 Ethics and responsibility, wildlife management and conservation, understanding firearms and ammunition, safe firearms handling and personal safety in the outdoors.
 Students are also required to participate in a live fire exercise and successfully complete a written exam.